nrwl/infrastructure-interview/modules/aws-networking/README.md

 ## Usage

-Below is a simplified example of how your module might be consumed (edit as needed):
+Below is a simplified example of one possible option for how the module could be consumed:

 ```hcl
 module "aws_vpc_peering" {